duarte-pompeu/greatpytools2025/README.md

 Includes:
 - cheatsheet (bottom of README)
-- script to run all checks: [checks.sh](./scripts/setup.sh)
 - script to setup a minimal project with these tools: [setup.sh](./scripts/setup.sh)
+- script to run all checks: [checks.sh](./scripts/checks.sh)

 Note: I'm not including the lock file in this repo because it can get stale, but it's usually a good idea to also version control it (except if you're working in a re-usable lib, where you may want users to have flexibility in versioning).

+# Configuration

+I always recommend that you configure these tools in `pyproject.toml`.
+Tools will look into it by default, and this has nice advantages:
+- reduces config drift
+- running from the CLI is really simple, eg `uv run ruff check` will automatically apply all the rules

+What usually happens when you don't centralize the configs:
+- extra effort: need to specify configs in scripts, IDE, CI/CD, always type them when running in CLI
+- config drif: if you want to change any configuration, and you forget to change it everywhere, it leads to drift and annoyances, eg CI/CD enforcing different rules than your local checks

 # Checks

-Save them in a script, allowing your devs and CI/CD to run them consistently:
+## Script

+If you want to keep it simple, you can store the commands in a script, that can be used by devs and CI/CD.

 ```shell
 bash scripts/checks.sh
 ```

+## Pre-commit

-We can also use `pre-commit` instead of shell scripts.
-With pre-commit, I recommend that you use `language: system` and let `uv` manage your versioning and `pyproject.toml` your configs; otherwise, you'll duplicate your effort and risk drift in configs and versions.
-Then you can:
+You can also use `pre-commit` instead of shell scripts.
+With pre-commit, I recommend that you always use `language: system` and let `uv` manage your tools, reducing duplicate efforts and configuration drifs.

 ```shell
 # run manually